 2. Click in the upper left corner and select a region or project.

-7. Click the Information Leakage Prevention configuration area and toggle it on or off if needed.
+6. Locate the Information Leakage Prevention configuration area and toggle on this protection.

 Information leakage prevention rules prevent sensitive information (such as ID numbers, phone numbers, and email addresses) from being disclosed.
 This type of rule can also block specified HTTP status codes.